Google CRM Guide: The 4 Best CRM for Google Workspace, 2026

 A Google CRM is not a product made by Google.

-Instead, the term refers to any CRM software that integrates well with Google Workspace.
+Instead, the term refers to any CRM with Google Workspace integrations.
 That includes CRMs that connect with tools like Gmail, Google Drive, Docs, Calendar, Sheets, and other Google apps you already use to run your business.

-That’s why, when choosing a Google CRM, you need to look beyond surface-level integrations.
-And instead, focus on CRMs that not only fit right into your existing workflow with Google’s tools, but also make your business run more efficiently, overall.
+When you’re hunting for Google CRM software, you need to look beyond surface-level integrations.
+And instead, focus on those CRMs that not only fit into your existing workflow with Google tools, but also make your business run more efficiently, overall.

-OnePageCRM was built with Google Workspace users in mind.
-That’s why its Google integrations go beyond basic data sharing and focus on improving how you actually manage sales and customer relationships.
+OnePageCRM was built with Google Suite users in mind.
+That’s why its Google Workspace integrations go beyond basic data sharing and focus on improving how you actually manage sales and customer relationships.

-Here is how OnePageCRM connects with the Google tools you already use to run your business.
+Here is how OnePageCRM, one of the best small business CRMs, connects with the Google Workspace tools you already use to run your business.

 Gmail sync